-But as I say, we’re only really looking to understand the gist of the theory here.
+But as I say, we’re only looking to understand the gist of the theory here.

 The rule-of-thumb is that money put away for longer periods of time will need to offer a higher rate of return to compensate for it not being available to invest in other (potentially superior) assets during that time.

-Uncertainty about the future also plays a part, as we’ve just discussed.
+Uncertainty about the future also plays a part, as I mentioned.

-In a savings account you’d probably be worried about inflation, for example.
+In a savings account you’d be worried about inflation, for example.

-With a fixed duration security such as a government bond, the nearer today’s date is to the date when the government will fulfill its promise to buy the bond back from you, the likelier it is it will be priced close to its redemption value.3
+With a fixed duration security such as a government bond, the nearer today’s date is to the date the government will fulfill its promise to buy the bond back from you, the likelier it is to be priced close to its redemption value.3

-Go several years out though, and time value and uncertainty about factors such as inflation and government spending will more influence the price of a government bond, moving it above and below its redemption value.
+Look several years out though, and time value combined with uncertainty about factors such as inflation and government debt will more influence the price of that bond, moving it above and below its redemption value.

-Time value of money is often neglected by private investors, but you do need to consider it when deciding whether a particular asset and/or the income it produces makes for a good investment.
+Time value of money is often neglected by private investors.
+But you do need to consider it when deciding whether a particular asset and/or the income it produces makes it a good investment.

 This article on the time value of money is one of an occasional series on investing for beginners.
-Please do subscribe to get our articles emailed to you and you’ll never miss a lesson!
+Please do subscribe to get our articles emailed to you to learn more!
 And why not tell a friend to help them get started?